Health care Side effects of medicinal products

 Where can information about side effects and their prevalence be found?

-- very common: more than 1 in 10 people
+• very common: affects more than 1 in 10 people

 What should people do in the event of side effects?

-In the event of more prolonged side effects or side effects that are getting worse, medical advice should be obtained – even if the symptoms are only mild.
-In the event of severe symptoms, you should instantly contact a doctor or, in an emergency, the emergency services on 112.
+In the event of more prolonged side effects or side effects that are getting worse, professional advice should be sought – even if the symptoms are only mild.
+For example, a doctor or pharmacist can be consulted.
+If symptoms are severe, the person should see a doctor immediately or contact the non-emergency medical assistance service.
+In an emergency, dial 112 for emergency services.

 Important information